devforgekush/Alpha_Bot/RAILWAY_DEPLOYMENT.md

 - Using flexible version ranges to avoid specific version issues
 - Smart fallback system for dependency resolution
 - **pytgcalls is now optional** - bot works without voice features if pytgcalls fails
+- **Multiple config locations** - config can be imported from root or Audify package
+- **Simple start script** - better error handling and debugging

 ## 🔧 Recent Fixes